-The Yale Sustainability Leadership Forum, in partnership with the Yale Center for Environmental Law & Policy and the Yale Office of International Affairs, is a three-day program exploring sustainability as an overarching framework for life in the 21st century.
+After three successful years, the Yale Sustainability Leadership Forum returns this May 6-8, 2020.
+In partnership with the Yale Center for Environmental Law & Policy and the Yale Office of International Affairs, the Forum explores sustainability as an overarching framework for life in the 21st century.
 An integrated policy concept, sustainability diverges from approaches to environmental protection and economic development that were pursued in the 20th century.
 The program focuses specifically on the megatrends distinguishing sustainability from its 20th century precursors.

-Team-taught, the Forum will be organized around modules that each provide in-depth topical study, and will bring together a diverse set of thought leaders, industry practitioners, policy experts, and scholars working on the leading edge of sustainability.
+Team-taught, the Forum is organized around modules that each provide in-depth topical study, and brings together a diverse set of thought leaders, industry practitioners, policy experts, and scholars working on the leading edge of sustainability.